alex2276564/PermGuard/README.md

 10. **Shutdown Protection:** Ensures that if the plugin is disabled , the server shuts down to prevent any security gaps from being exploited.

-### Compliance with Security Standards:
+### Compliance with Security Standards

 **Note:** The following compliance features are implemented within the PermGuard plugin itself.
 Your server's overall security compliance depends on your complete infrastructure setup, proper configuration of all components, and following security best practices across your entire system.

-- **Least Privilege Principle (ISO/IEC 15408):** Ensures that users have only the minimum permissions necessary to perform their tasks, reducing the risk of privilege abuse.
+* **Least Privilege Principle (ISO/IEC 15408):** Ensures that users have only the minimum permissions necessary to perform their tasks, reducing the risk of privilege abuse.
-- **Audit Logging (ISO/IEC 27001):** Provides detailed logs of all permission-related activities, facilitating compliance audits and forensic analysis.
+* **Audit Logging (ISO/IEC 27001):** Provides detailed logs of all permission-related activities, facilitating compliance audits and forensic analysis.
-- **ISO/IEC 27001 Compliance:** PermGuard helps servers adhere to information security management best practices by enforcing strict permission controls and audit logging.
+* **ISO/IEC 27001 Compliance:** PermGuard helps servers adhere to information security management best practices by enforcing strict permission controls and audit logging.
-- **CIS Controls:** Aligns with the Center for Internet Security (CIS) Controls for effective cyber defense by implementing strong access control measures.
+* **CIS Controls:** Aligns with the Center for Internet Security (CIS) Controls for effective cyber defense by implementing strong access control measures.
-- **Secure Access Control:** By requiring manual permission restoration via the console, PermGuard ensures that only authorized personnel can grant elevated privileges.
+* **Secure Access Control:** By requiring manual permission restoration via the console, PermGuard ensures that only authorized personnel can grant elevated privileges.
-- **Zero Trust Architecture (NIST SP 800-207):**  Applies a deny-by-default philosophy to administrative privileges.
+* **Zero Trust Architecture (NIST SP 800-207):**  Applies a deny-by-default philosophy to administrative privileges.
   Elevated access is never implicitly trusted and must be explicitly restored via the console after join.

 ## 🛡️ Zero Trust Security Model